Apple’s Slide Topples Last Stock in $2 Trillion Club

 Exactly a year ago, Apple’s shares briefly rallied to climb above $3 trillion in market value as the S&P 500 hit a record high.

-The four largest US technology companies have lost more than $3 trillion in market value in 2022 amid soaring inflation and slowing sales growth that surged during the Covid-19 pandemic.
-December was Apple’s worst month since May 2019 with a decline of 12%, which exceeds the 9% decline for the tech-heavy Nasdaq 100 Stock Index in the same period.
+The four largest US technology and internet companies lost more than $3 trillion in market value in 2022, amid soaring inflation and slowing sales growth that surged during the Covid-19 pandemic.
+December was Apple’s worst month since May 2019 with a decline of 12%, steeper than the 9% decline for the tech-heavy Nasdaq 100 Index in the same period.

 IPhone Production Woes